NaDasai/eagle-finance/smart-contracts/tutorial.md

         }
         ```

-## 12. Utility: Wrapping Native MAS to WMAS

-WMAS (Wrapped MAS) is an MRC20 token that represents native MAS on a 1:1 basis.
-Wrapping allows native MAS to be used in contexts requiring MRC20 tokens, such as DEX liquidity pools.

-*   **The `wrapMasToWMAS` Helper:** This function takes an amount of MAS to wrap and the address of the WMAS contract.
-It checks if sufficient native MAS was sent with the call (to cover the wrap amount plus estimated storage costs for minting WMAS) and then calls the `deposit` function on the WMAS contract.

-    Implementation from `utils/index.ts`:
-    ```typescript
-    /**
-     * Wraps a specified amount of MAS coins into WMAS tokens.
-     *
-     * @param amount - The amount of MAS coins to be wrapped into WMAS tokens.
-     * @param wmasAddress - The address of the WMAS token contract.
-     * @throws Will throw an error if the transferred MAS coins are insufficient.
-     */
-    export function wrapMasToWMAS(amount: u256, wmasAddress: Address): void {
-      // Get the transferred coins from the operation const transferredCoins = Context.transferredCoins();

-      // Get the wmas contract instance
-      const wmasToken = new IWMAS(wmasAddress);

-      const mintStorageCost = u256.fromU64(
-        _computeMintStorageCost(Context.callee()),
-      );

-      const amountToWrap = SafeMath256.add(amount, mintStorageCost);

-      // Ensure that transferred coins are greater than or equal to the amount to wrap assert(
-        u256.fromU64(transferredCoins) >= amountToWrap,
-        'INSUFFICIENT MAS COINS TRANSFERRED',
-      );

-      // Wrap MAS coins into WMAS
-      wmasToken.deposit(amountToWrap.toU64());

-      // Generate an event to indicate that MAS coins have been wrapped into WMAS generateEvent(`WRAP_MAS: ${amount.toString()} of MAS wrapped into WMAS`);
-    }
-    ```

-*   **Usage:** In scenarios where a function receives native MAS but needs to interact with a system using WMAS (like swapping MAS for another token), this helper can be called first.

-    Example usage within the `_swap` function in `swapRouter.ts`:
-    ```typescript
-    function _swap(
-      swapPath: SwapPath,
-      callerAddress: Address,
-      contractAddress: Address,
-      toAddress: Address,
-      coinsOnEachSwap: u64,
-    ): u256 {
-      const poolAddress = swapPath.poolAddress;
-      const tokenInAddress = swapPath.tokenInAddress.toString();
-      const tokenOutAddress = swapPath.tokenOutAddress.toString();
-      const amountIn = swapPath.amountIn;

-      // ...

-      // Wrap mas before swap and transfer wmas const registryContractAddressStored = bytesToString(
-        Storage.get(registryContractAddress),
-      );

-      // Get the wmas token address
-      const wmasTokenAddressStored = new Address(
-        new IRegistery(
-          new Address(registryContractAddressStored),
-        ).getWmasTokenAddress(),
-      );

-      // Wrap Mas to WMAS (assuming amountIn is the native MAS sent) wrapMasToWMAS(amountIn, wmasTokenAddressStored);

-      // ... subsequent logic uses the WMAS minted to this contract ...

-    }
-    ```
+---

+# Conclusion

 ## 13. Conclusion

-This tutorial has walked you through key aspects of Massa smart contract development using practical examples from the Eagle Finance DEX.
+This tutorial has walked you through key aspects of Massa smart contract development using practical examples from the EagleFi DEX, progressing from beginner to advanced topics.
 You've seen how to set up a project, handle inputs and state, interact with native MAS and MRC20 tokens, deploy contracts programmatically, use serializable objects, and implement important patterns like gas refunding and reentrancy protection.

-The best way to solidify your understanding is to dive into the [Eagle Finance codebase](https://github.com/NaDasai/eagle-finance), experiment with these examples, and start building your own applications on Massa.
+The best way to solidify your understanding is to dive into the [EagleFi codebase](https://github.com/NaDasai/eagle-finance), experiment with these examples, and start building your own applications on Massa.
 Happy coding!

+--- END OF CORRECTED FILE tutorial.md ---